-IEP: 25 lessons per week, M-F, 8:30am-12:30pm.
+25 lessons per week, M-F, 8:30am-12:30pm.
+(During high enrollment, additional Tues-Fri classes may be 1:15pm-5:15pm)

-SIEP- 35 LESSONS/WEEK
+SIEP-35 LESSONS/WEEK

 This is IIE's Super Intensive English Program and is for students who want to make the most progress in the shortest time possible.
 Students in this program also need an F-1 student visa.
 We also recommend SIEP students study three months or more.